No country backing Pakistan on Kashmir: Rajnath Singh in Ladakh

 Addressing a DRDO event in Ladakh, the Defence Minister said Pakistan has no locus standi on Kashmir and no country is backing it on the "current issue", amid Islamabad's efforts to internationalise the Centre's move to abrogate provisions of Article 370.

 Singh asked how can India talk to Pakistan when it keeps trying to destabilise India using terror.
-India wants to have good neighbourly relationship with Pakistan, but it should first stop exporting terror to India, Singh said.
+India wants to have a good neighbourly relationship with Pakistan, but it should first stop exporting terror to India, Singh said.
 He asserted that Pakistan has no locus standi on Kashmir.

 "I want to ask Pakistan, when had Kashmir belonged to it.
 Kashmir was always part of India," he said.